docsforadobe/after-effects-scripting-guide/docs/layer/avlayer.md

 The AVLayer object provides an interface to those layers that contain AVItem objects (composition layers, footage layers, solid layers, text layers, and sound layers).

+!!! info
-> AVLayer is a subclass of [Layer object](layer.md).
+    AVLayer is a subclass of [Layer object](layer.md).
 All methods and attributes of Layer, in addition to those listed below, are available when working with AVLayer.

+!!! info
-> AVLayer is a base class for [TextLayer object](textlayer.md), so AVLayer attributes and methods are available when working with TextLayer objects.
+    AVLayer is a base class for [TextLayer object](textlayer.md), so AVLayer attributes and methods are available when working with TextLayer objects.

 #### AE Properties